 Welcome to UPC!
 For the past 150 years God has been doing amazing things in this church and in the Laramie community.
 At the present time we are blessed to have an active children’s and youth ministry, as well as a very exciting College Ministry (C4).
-In addition we have 2 worship services on Sunday morning and opportunities throughout the week for people of all ages to grow in their faith.
+In addition we have a 9:30 a.m.
+Sunday morning service and opportunities throughout the week for people of all ages to grow in their faith.
 We are excited that you have found us and hope that you will join us as we seek to follow faithfully our Lord and Savior Jesus Christ.

 Presbytery of Wyoming

 The Presbytery of Wyoming ranges across the State of Wyoming encompassing 28 churches.
 We are members of the Presbyterian Church, U.S.A. and are part of the Synod of the Rocky Mountains.

 Click here to view Presbytery of Wyoming’s website.

 A Brief History of Presbyterians

 Presbyterians trace their history to the 16th century and the Protestant Reformation.
 Our heritage, and much of what we believe, began with the French lawyer John Calvin (1509-1564), whose writings crystallized much of the Reformed thinking that came before him.

 Calvin did much of his writing from Geneva, Switzerland.
 From there, the Reformed movement spread to other part of Europe and the British Isles.
 Many of the early Presbyterians in America came from England, Scotland and Ireland.
 The first American Presbytery was organized at Philadelphia in 1706.
 The first General Assembly was held in the same city in 1789.
 The first Assembly was convened by the Rev. John Witherspoon, the only minister to sign the Declaration of Independence.

 What is Distinctive about the Presbyterian Church?